19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 (6) Where a declaration has been made in respect of a private drain under this section, the Board —

-(a) shall maintain the drain and, if he sees fit, enlarge, alter or otherwise improve such drain; and
+(a) shall maintain the drain and, if it sees fit, enlarge, alter or otherwise improve such drain; and

 (b) may discontinue, close up or destroy such drain as it thinks necessary as if it is a drain constructed by the Board.